 Quit using work hardened brass and use new (fresh) brass.

 For example: A hot shooter posts that he uses a .324 bushing in his 30 BR, but does not give any other information.
 People reading his post may assume they should switch to a .324 bushing.
-However, because the shooter did not give the over-bullet-measurement we do not know what is truly important; neck tension.
+However, because the over-bullet-measurement was not indicated, we do not know what is truly important; neck tension.

 If you are searching for the utmost in accuracy and precision it is important to know the definitions, how to measure, and understand the relationship between neck thickness, over-bullet-measurement, neck clearance and neck tension.
 Until next time, enjoy the experience.